Alparslan Türkeş: International politics

-The wellbeing of the greater Turkish nation living in a so called Turan, which according to him included Turks wherever they lived, be it in Greece, Cyprus or elsewhere, was key concern of his political views.
+The wellbeing of the greater Turkish nation living in a so-called Turan, which according to him included Turks wherever they lived, be it in Greece, Cyprus or elsewhere, was key concern of his political views.
 On 28 April 1978 he was received by Franz Josef Strauss, former minister for defense and finance in Germany and acting president of the CSU party.
 In 1992, Alparslan Türkeş visited Baku to support Abulfaz Elchibey during the Azerbaijan presidential election.
 He also had a meeting with Levon Ter-Petrosyan, the President of Armenia in the 1990s.

 Personal life

 Türkeş was married twice and had seven children.
 He married Muzaffer Hanım in 1940 and had four daughters (Ayzit, Umay, Selcen and Çağrı) and one son (Tuğrul) with her.
 Their marriage lasted until his wife's death in 1974.
 By 1976 Türkeş married Seval Hanım and had one daughter (Ayyüce) and one son (Ahmet Kutalmış).

-Türkeş died of a heart attack at the age of 80 on 4 April 1997.
+Türkeş died of a heart attack at the age of 79 on 4 April 1997.
 The announcement of his death was delayed for five hours while nationwide security measures were implemented; thereafter, thousands of his supporters went to the Bayindir Hospital chanting "Leaders never die".
 His funeral was held in Kocatepe Mosque in Ankara.

 Türkeş's youngest son, Ahmet Kutalmış Türkeş, is a member of the Justice and Development Party and was elected as an Istanbul deputy in 2011.
 However, he resigned several days before the June 2015 elections, protesting the party's plans to transform the parliamentary system into a presidential one.

 In 2015, Türkeş's eldest son, Tuğrul Türkeş, became the first person of Turkish Cypriot origin to be Deputy Prime Minister of Turkey.
 In September 2015, Türkeş made his first official visit to Northern Cyprus.
 As an independent parliamentarian, Türkeş has criticized the Nationalist Movement Party (founded by his father) and the Republican People's Party for their unwillingness to compromise, which led to the November 2015 elections.

 Legacy

 Türkeş was a key figure in shaping Turkish nationalism and reviving Pan-Turkism from the 1940s onwards.
-Soon after his death in 1997, Turkish President Suleyman Demirel stated that his passing had been a "great loss to the political life of Turkey".
+Soon after his death in 1997, Turkish President Süleyman Demirel stated that his passing had been a "great loss to the political life of Turkey".
 Similarly, Turkey's first female Prime Minister Tansu Çiller described him as a "historic individual".

+Adana Alparslan Türkeş Science and Technology University was named after him.